Frequently Asked Questions About the Big Red Return

 Students will not be permitted to have routine social overnights.
 If you volunteer as a host family, you may be called upon to house your host boarding student during a period of quarantine, isolation, or campus closure.

 Due to the overall uncertainty, we encourage you to purchase a one-way, open-ended, and/or flexible airline ticket.
-If you must purchase a round-trip ticket, or require a tentative date, please book your return ticket for the evening of November 24 or morning of November 25.
+If you must purchase a round-trip ticket, or require a tentative date, please book your return ticket for the evening of May 21.

 We know that travel restrictions, limited flights, and visa issues present uncertainty for our international students.
 Rest assured that we will hold your place at Wayland.
 Campus is equipped with technology that will allow you to participate in classes and most community activities remotely/online until you arrive.

 The CDC and Wisconsin guidelines for all gatherings will be followed.
-As of now, and to limit exposure to our students, all large fall campus events have been cancelled.
-Homecoming will be a virtual event.
-We will update the campus community if our plans change.
+As of now, and to limit exposure to our students, all large campus events have been cancelled.
+However in some cases we have held virtual events in their place.
+We'll continue to update the campus community as plans unfold.

 Generally, in an effort to maintain a healthy campus, we are trying to limit campus visitors and campus departures.
 We know, however, that boarding students and parents will need to be able to visit with each other periodically.
-We are developing a policy for parent campus visits, home visits, family emergencies, medical appointments, etc. We will communicate the full policy with you in August and continue to revise that policy over time as public health guidance evolves.
+We have a policy for parent campus visits, home visits, family emergencies, medical appointments, etc. We will continue to revise that policy over time as public health guidance evolves.